Birational Invariance in Punctured Log Gromov-Witten Theory: Universal modification

 Finally, we pass to a lattice refinement of each cone of $\tau'_{\gamma \rightarrow \tau}$ so that the edge lengths of the tropical families are integer valued.
-This refinement respects face inclusions again by modularity.
+This refinement respects face inclusions by modularity.
 Note that $\tau'_{\gamma \rightarrow \tau}$ may be identified with a subcomplex of a subdivision of $\tau'$.
 This subdivision is a coarsening of the subdivision $\tilde{\tau}' \rightarrow \tau'$ compatible with restriction to faces, and from now on, we replace $\tilde{\tau}'$ with this coarsening.

-\begin{example} Consider the moduli space of punctured log maps to $\mathbb{P}^1 \times \mathbb{P}^1$ equipped with its toric log structure $\sum_{i} D_{i}$, with contact orders $-D^*_{1}, D^*_{1},D^*_{2},D^*_{3}$ at $4$ marked points respectively.
+\begin{example} Consider the moduli space of punctured log maps to $X = \mathbb{P}^1 \times \mathbb{P}^1$ equipped with its toric log structure $\sum_{i} D_{i}$, with contact orders $-D^*_{1}, D^*_{1},D^*_{2},D^*_{3}$ at $4$ marked points respectively, where $D_i^*$ is a primitive integral tangent vector pointing along the $1$-dimensional cone of $\Sigma(X)$ corresponding to a toric divisor $D_i$.
 This has one minimal realizable tropical type, with all other tropical types with the legs marked by this unique tropical type.
-Let $\tau$ be the minimal tropical type, and $\tau'$ be the degenerate tropical type, depicted in red and violet respectively below, along with their associated tropical moduli spaces.
+Let $\tau$ be the minimal tropical type, and $\tau'$ be the degenerate tropical type, which respectively are depicted below as graphs with filled and dashed edges and legs, along with their associated tropical moduli spaces.
 Note that the tropical modulus in either case is determined by the image of a vertex.